 This transaction set:

-From the MOU/EC TDSP to the CR, is used as a remittance advice concurrent with a corresponding payment to the CR banking institution for a dollar amount equal to the total of the itemized payments in the 820_03, MOU/EC Remittance Advice.
+From the MOU/EC TDSP to the CR, is used as a remittance advice concurrent with a corresponding payment to the CR banking institution for a dollar amount equal to the total of the itemized payments in the 820_03, MOU/EC Remittance Advice, unless otherwise indicated in Retail Market Guide Section 8.1.
 This transaction will reference the CR’s Customer account number and ESI ID.
 If payment and remittance are transmitted together to a financial institution, this implementation guide may be used as a baseline for discussion with the payer’s financial institution.
 All “must use” fields in the 820_03 transaction, must be forwarded to the payer’s financial institution and be supported by the payee’s financial institution.

 (40) Invoice or Usage Reject Notification (824)